kencormican/milestoneProjectFour/TEST.md

     - Registered users are provided with the ability to update and store there details via form inputs on the My Profile or Checkout pages.
     - The Checkout and Profile views have been wired up such that an order history summary is provided on the Profile page and can be linked to an invidual cached order using the order_history() and checkout_success() methods.
  User Goal #8.
     - A secure checkout with redundant back functionality has been provided via Stripe, the checkout form and associated views.
 Backend form validation is present to mitigate against the end user breaking the transaction.
 Webhooks are also used to complete the transactions in the event a form submission partilally completes for any reason.
-This can be emulated by setting the commenting out the form.submit() method in the stripe_elements.js code.
+This can be emulated by commenting out the form.submit() method in the stripe_elements.js code.

 ***
 [Back to Contents](#table-of-contents)